Living Modern: Inside Le Corbusier’s Weissenhof Estate

 Nearly a century later, the lessons of these interiors remain urgent.
 They show us that proportion, light, and color can be more powerful than ornament, and that clarity in design can create freedom in living.

 As a designer, I find resonance in these experiments.
-My own practice returns often to these same principles: that geometry and proportion are not abstractions, but systems for wonder.
+My own practice returns often to these same principles: that geometry and proportion are not abstractions, but systems.
 Le Corbusier’s Weissenhof interiors are not relics — they are reminders that design, at its best, shapes not just how we live, but how we imagine.